POST-SECONDARY BRIDGE PROGRAM

-The Bridge Program is designed to provide students with the highest level of training available for a career as a professional ballet dancer in a classical ballet, contemporary ballet, and/or contemporary company.
+The Post-Secondary Bridge Program is designed to provide students with the highest level of training available for a career as a professional ballet dancer in a classical ballet, contemporary ballet, and/or contemporary company.
 This can include but is not limited to entering a professional company at a trainee/apprentice/corps de ballet dancer level.

-Further career paths that are often opened up by attending the Bridge Program are:
+Further career paths that are often opened by attending the Bridge Program are:

 - Dance teacher, choreographer, adjudicator, and/or examiner

 - Working in live theatre in a variety of capacities both onstage and off, commercial dance work

 - Working in the field of kinesiology, dance/sports physiotherapy, massage therapy, nutritionist, dance/sports psychologist, Gyrokenisis/Gyrotonic Method, and Pilates instruction.

 Applicants should be 19 years of age or possess a complete Grade 12 Diploma or equivalent.
 If under 19, applicant must have parent or legal guardian’s consent and signature on the enrolment agreement and be able to demonstrate the maturity and technical ability required for the Bridge Program.

 Admission is through a successful audition and interview process.
 Auditions can be in different forms; in person, submitting a video link following our Admission Policy Requirements, or if necessary, arranged online via Zoom.

 All applicants must provide an audition package including:

 - Documentation of a student’s dance and training history (résumé/CV or summary)